Sowbugs & Pillbugs

 Armadillidium vulgare (pillbug), Porcellio laevis (sowbug)

-Sowbugs and pillbugs (roly-polies) are crustaceans, not insects—they're related to shrimp and crabs.
-Pillbugs roll into a ball when disturbed; sowbugs cannot.
-Both have segmented, oval bodies with sev...
+Sowbugs and pillbugs (roly-polies) are crustaceans, not insects.
+They're closer cousins to shrimp and crabs than to anything else in your yard.
+Pillbugs roll into a ball when disturbed; sowbugs cannot...

 Quick Facts